Remembering Our Treasured Friends and Supporters

-Joining him will be Núria M. Pastor-Soler, M.D., Ph.D., an Associate Professor of Medicine at the University of Pittsburgh whose research interests include the regulation of epithelial transport proteins in sepsis-induced acute kidney injury.
+Núria M. Pastor-Soler, M.D., Ph.D., is the first of a planned four-member team of clinician/scientists to be recruited for the KRC.
+A former Associate Professor of Medicine at the University of Pittsburgh, her research interests include the regulation of epithelial transport proteins in sepsis-induced acute kidney injury.

 Since 2002, UKRO has raised significant dollars to fund educational symposia, fellowships, and cutting-edge research at the earliest stage of development.
 Our special project grants have been awarded to nationally recognized experts from interdisciplinary labs at the Keck School of Medicine of USC, City of Hope, and UCLA.